keybraker/mediarizer/README.md

 ```
 ./mediaOrganizer /path/folder /destinationPath
 ```
+###### Photos are copied to the new path if date information is available. <br />Same photos with same names, from diffrent folders are not being copied.
 ##### Duplicate mode: Deletes all duplicate pictures and videos in a folder, and the folders in it.
 ```
 ./mediaOrganizer -dup /path/folder